A First Timers Experience on the Superior Hiking Trail

 We had an amazing experience and learned so much on this trip.
 We were able to go on a second hike earlier this month, and we can’t wait to get back on the trail again!

-This adventure was an experience that is hard to explain with words.
+This adventure was an experience that is hard to explain in words.
 We are grateful, and encourage all to get out on the trail!
-If you’re apprehensive to go backpacking, but would like to try, start with a day trip in one of the state parks.
+If you’re apprehensive to go backpacking, but would like to try, start with a day trip to one of the state parks.
 Look online for the countless Superior Hiking Trail trail tips and experiences.